 So, first make a plan and proceed with confidence.
 Since your baby has become accustomed to many feedings, I suggest reducing them gradually, one at a time.

 Then, give your baby a little preparation in advance.
 Infant expert Magda Gerber encouraged parents to talk honestly to babies about changes in their routines (and every other aspect of their lives, for that matter) and to include them in the process.
-“Tonight, if you wake up, we won’t be having milk.
+“Tonight, if you wake up, we won’t be always be having milk.
 I want you to go back to sleep, so you get a really good rest.”

 Believe your baby capable of falling asleep independently rather than worrying, or pitying her.